Veterans & First Responders Partnerships

 National Queer and Trans People of Color Network

-National Queer and Trans People of Color Network offers a range of therapy options including both paid and unpaid sessions.
+The National Queer and Trans People of Color Network offers a range of therapy options, including paid and unpaid sessions.
 “Our community encompasses Black, Indigenous, Latinx, Arab, middle eastern, Asian, pacific islander, and mixed-race, lesbian, gay, bisexual, queer, transgender, two-spirit, gender non-conforming, genderqueer, and non-binary people committed to healing justice for our people.”

 Pretty Brown Girls

-Pretty Brown Girls is dedicated to educating and empowering girls of color by encouraging self-acceptance while cultivating social, emotional & intellectual well-being.
+Pretty Brown Girls is dedicated to educating and empowering girls of color.
+They encourage self-acceptance while cultivating social, emotional, and intellectual well-being.

 South Asian Mental Health Alliance

-South Asian Mental Health Alliance (SAMHA) is a new non-profit community network engaging, educating, and mobilizing the BC South Asian community around issues related to mental health.
+The South Asian Mental Health Alliance (SAMHA) is a new non-profit community network.
+They aim to engage, educate, and mobilize the BC South Asian community around issues related to mental health.

 The Steve Fund